Send the link below via email or IMCopy

 for his actions taken during the recession, with health care, in his desire to use EOs in the face of an ineffective Congress, and for his continued use of surveillance programs.

-During the first two years of his first term, Obama was much more successful using his various formal and informal powers to pass legislation, including PPACA, withdrawing troops from Afghanistan, changing restrictions on homosexuals in the military, and ending the "Great Recession."
-Since 2010, his ability to bring change has been severly limited by a Republican controlled House.
+During Obama's two terms, Obama was intially successful using his various formal and informal powers to pass legislation, including PPACA, withdrawing troops from Afghanistan, changing restrictions on homosexuals in the military, and ending the "Great Recession."
+Since 2010, his ability to bring change has been severely limited by a Republican controlled House.

 Protecting the Constitution